LeeMorinUCF/QMB6358F20/assignment_02/README.md

 <img src="Waterfall_Vs_Agile.png" width="1000" />

-While the waterfall approach is suitable and necessary for some very large products, software is typically developed with the Agile approach in mind.
+Although the waterfall approach is suitable and necessary for some very large products, software is typically developed with the Agile approach in mind.